 The other leisure pool, Puka Uli Lagoon, is located in Rainforest Village, right next to the Ohyah and Ohno Drop Slides.
 This leisure pool is great for families who want a space away from the busier center of the park.
 It is four feet at its deepest and has silly water play effects and tiki statues.

-The kids play area, Runamukka and Tot Tiki Reefs, absolutely blew me away.
-I’ve been to every Orlando water park (including Legoland Florida), and to me, Volcano Bay’s kids area is the best.
+The kid’s play area, Runamukka and Tot Tiki Reefs, absolutely blew me away.
+I’ve been to every Orlando water park (including Legoland Florida), and Volcano Bay’s kid’s area is the best.
 It is elaborate with so much to do.
 My son and I had so much fun climbing the stairs to the elevated water playground at Runamukka.
-A water bucket dumped on me, taking me by complete surprise, to my son’s delight.
-There’s even little, non-scary caverns that fit in perfectly with the rest of the park.
+To my son’s delight, a water bucket dumped on me, taking me by complete surprise.
+Even little, non-scary caverns fit in perfectly with the rest of the park.
 Note that all kids 48 inches and under are required to wear a life vest anytime they are in the water or in the water play areas.
-Tot Tiki Reefs is right next to Runamukka and is perfect the tiniest of tiki tots who just want to splash around a little.
+Tot Tiki Reefs is right next to Runamukka and is perfect for the tiniest of tiki tots who just want to splash around a little.

 Guests can use inner tubes or enjoy the river on their own.
 Water effects (some a result of guests outside of the river using Tapu Tapu touch points) and lush landscape make this a scenic and fun river.
 The highlight is going inside the Krakatau volcano itself.
 Be sure to look above while inside to be dazzled by some of the effects.
 Floating along with my husband and our son in his lap is one of the highlights of our time together in Volcano Bay.
 You’re sure to make your own special memories at this unique water theme park.